Peter Thiel backs offshore human testing of experimental herpes vaccine

 Regardless, critics have clobbered Southern Illinois University (SIU), which is one of the vaccine patent holders, for its involvement in the trial.
 Despite safety claims, SIU has said publicly it has no legal responsibility to ensure those same safety measures in the trial.

-The FDA has so far declined comment but a spokesperson for the FDA told Kaiser Health News, “the FDA believes that the oversight of clinical investigations, including review by an IRB, is critically important and is a regulatory requirement for clinical investigations subject to FDA regulations.”Featured Image: Fortune Live Media/Flickr UNDER A CC BY-SA 2.0 LICENSE
+The FDA has so far declined comment, but a spokesperson for the FDA told Kaiser Health News, “the FDA believes that the oversight of clinical investigations, including review by an IRB, is critically important and is a regulatory requirement for clinical investigations subject to FDA regulations.”Featured Image: Fortune Live Media/Flickr UNDER A CC BY-SA 2.0 LICENSE

 0